xpert-ai/docs/en/ai/chatkit/chatkit-runtime-capabilities.md

 When ChatKit sends an explicit runtime allow-list, the selected skill IDs replace the middleware defaults for that run.

-### Plugins and Middlewares
+### Graph middleware

-Plugins are optional workflow middleware nodes.
-In product copy they may also be described as plugin middlewares.
-ChatKit identifies each plugin by the middleware node key, so multiple nodes using the same provider can still be selected independently.
+`runtimeCapabilities.plugins` is a retained protocol field for optional workflow middleware nodes, not standard Agent Plugin packages.
+ChatKit identifies nodes by `nodeKeys`, so multiple nodes using the same provider can be selected independently.
+Likewise, `subAgents.nodeKeys` identifies expert connections already configured in the graph.

 Required or system middleware should stay hidden from end users.
 It always runs as part of the backend workflow and is not shown in the ChatKit selector.

 ## Composer Experience

-When the assistant exposes runtime capabilities, ChatKit adds capability panels to the composer `+` menu:

-- Skills
-- Plugins
-- Sub-agents, when available
+When the Assistant exposes runtime capabilities, ChatKit offers configured skills, middleware nodes and graph experts in its capability menus and slash palette.
+Available entries depend on the Assistant configuration and are distinct from the unified resource catalog below the composer.

 Users can enable or disable capabilities from these panels.
 The current conversation selection is restored when the user returns to the thread.